98iam/final/README.md

 # Inventory Management System

-A Django-based inventory management system that helps track products, categories, and stock levels.
+A Django-based inventory management system that helps track products, categories, and stock levels with advanced analytics, customizable dashboards, and AI-powered assistance.

 ## Features